CharlestonRobotics/ChIMP/tests/readme.md

 * Do the same for motor 1 (aka axis1).

 Both motors should behave roughly the same for the same amount of current.
-*If you see the script terminating with encoder errors, you can run the Hall test.*

 # Testing the Hall encoders without the ODrive
+*If you were able to spin the motors with the ODrive there is no need to rund this test.*

 For this test, wire the Hall sensors directly to the Arduino.
 The red wire goes to 5V and the black to GND.
 The other three wires (signals A, B and Z) will be connected to the Ardunino pins A0, A1 and A2 - the order does not matter.

 * Connect the Arduino to your computer and load the [hall_test.ino sketch](https://github.com/CharlestonRobotics/ChIMP/blob/master/tests/hall_test/hall_test.ino).
 * Open the serial terminal.
 You will see 5 collumns of numbers:
 The first three numbers make up the current hall sensor state.
 The fourth number is the counter of valid state transitions.
-On a healthy motor, this should increase by exactly 90 per rotation (note that it increases independent of the direction the wheel turns).
+On a healthy motor, this should increase by exactly 90 per rotation
+(note that it increases independent of the direction the wheel turns).
 The fifth number is the counter of invalid or 'illegal' state transitions.
 This should always be 0.
 * If the fifth number ever goes beyond 0, something is wrong with the Hall encoders and the ODrive won't be able to calibrate properly.
+A possible fix is the increase the capacity of the Hall filter capacitors from 22nF to 47nF.
 * You can reset the counters by typing ```r``` in the serial terminal and hitting ENTER.

 # Testing Arduino, ODrive and motors
-Hopefully the previous test went well.
-If so, let's put the Arduino in the loop!
+If the ODrive setup and test went well it's tiime to put the Arduino in the loop!

 * Connect the Arduino to the ODrive via their serial interface (Serial2 on the Arduino, UART_A on the ODrive).
 * Load the [ChIMP/tests/motor_test/motor_test.ino](https://github.com/CharlestonRobotics/ChIMP/tree/master/tests/motor_test) file to your Arduino and open the Arduino serial terminal (@115200bps)